Duluth Pack (company): History

 The Duluth pack was invented by a French-Canadian named Camille Poirier, who went west to Duluth in 1870.
 Arriving with his "little stock of leather and tools", he began a small shoe store and quickly found success in what was then a booming frontier town.
 Out of his small shoe shop on the waterfront, Poirier began building a new style of canoe pack with a tumpline, sternum strap, and umbrella holder.
 He patented the design in 1882.
 The original #3 Duluth Packs have changed little since then, and came to be extensively used on wilderness canoe camping trips, giving prominence to both the name of the pack and the company.
 In 1911, Poirier sold off the canoe pack business to Duluth Tent and Awning on West Superior Street in downtown Duluth.
 In the 1920s, as America began its love affair with the automobile and auto camping became all the rage, Duluth Pack built "auto packs" that would clamp to the running boards of the car to hold extra gear.
 In some ways these were forerunners of RVs.
 The company has since grown globally and started joint ventures with Barney's in New York, Urban Outfitters, and other prominent companies.

-Change In Ownership
+Change in ownership

 In early 2025, Duluth Pack was sold to Kevin Hall and a business partner.
 The group announced plans to carry on Duluth Pack's legacy and keep the brand in Duluth, Minnesota while continuing to honor the brand's core values.
 A press release sent out by the company stated, in part, “The pair cares deeply about the brand’s future, its customers, its hardworking employees, and the Duluth community.”.